apple/swift-argument-parser/Documentation/02 Arguments, Options, and Flags.md

 }
 ```

-Since these flags are non-optional and don't have default values, they're now required when calling the command.
+When providing a flag inversion, you can pass your own default as the `default` parameter.
+If you want to require that the user specify one of the two inversions, pass `nil` as the `default` parameter.

+In the `Example` command defined above, a flag is required for the `requiredElement` property.
 The specified prefixes are prepended to the long names for the flags:

 ```
-% example --index --enable-required-element true true
+% example --enable-required-element
+true true
 % example --no-index --disable-required-element false false
+% example --index
+Error: Missing one of: '--enable-required-element', '--disable-required-element'
 ```

 You can also use flags with types that are `CaseIterable` and `RawRepresentable` with a string raw value.
 This is useful for providing custom names for a Boolean value, for an exclusive choice between more than two names, or for collecting multiple values from a set of defined choices.